Functionality of the Deploy Software

 security.policy is the path of the security policy file and

 log.prop is the path of the property file for logging.
 Java version 1.6.0_07 is specifically called here, though any Java version above 1.6.0 should be usable.

 When deploy is run a number of files are created in the output directory.
-These include scripts to install, start and kill the applications on the distributed platform.
+These includes scripts to install, start and kill the applications on the distributed platform.
 Also the NetarchiveSuite package file is copied to this location (unless it already exists in the output directory).

 In addition to a NetarchiveSuite settings file, the following configuration files are also created on a per-machine or per-application basis:

 This file is created from scratch for each machine.
 A large instructional header for the use of the

 jmxremote.password is initially created for the file, then the jmx username and jmx password for the monitor and for heritrix is appended.
 It is only the jmx logins (username and password), which is used by the applications.

 The login variables for the monitor are found through the paths in the settings for any of the applications: